 Rocky Dennis was born with an extremely rare bone dysplasia which caused his facial bone features to contort and grow at an abnormally fast rate.
 Doctors told his mother, Florence “Rusty” Dennis, that the boy would suffer multiple disabilities because of his disease, and would most likely die before he turned seven.

-The Early Years Of Rocky Dennis
+The Early Life Of Rocky Dennis

 Roy L. Dennis, later nicknamed “Rocky,” was born a healthy baby boy on Dec.
 4, 1961, in California.
 He had an older half-brother named Joshua, Rusty Dennis’ child from an earlier marriage, and by all accounts, Rocky Dennis had been perfectly healthy.
 It wasn’t until Rocky was a little more than two years old that the first signs of an abnormality appeared in his medical exams.